 There’s something fishy about Hearthstone’s Send in the Murlocs Tavern Brawl

 If you love Murloc decks in Hearthstone, you’ll love this Tavern Brawl.
-If you don’t like Murloc decks… well, you’ll have no choice but to play one to get your free Classic pack this week.
+If you don’t like Murloc decks… well, you’ll have no choice but to play one to get your Year of the Phoenix pack this week.

 Tavern Brawl basics

 Description: Murlocs have taken over the tavern!
 Choose a class and get a deck of random class spells and a whole mess of Murlocs

 There’s nothing complicated here: just pick any hero and you’ll get a random deck of class spells and Murloc minions that come from any class.
 While the Murlocs are random, they’re a fairly predictable minion type designed for swarming your opponent with an aggressive, zoo-style deck.

 On your first turn, you’ll automatically play the Shaman quest Unite the Murlocs, which gives you Megafin if you summon 10 Murlocs.
 With a Murloc-only deck, getting to 10 isn’t a challenge, and then you’re rewarded with Megafin, a 5-mana, 8/8 Murloc with a Battlecry that fills your hand with even more Murlocs.

 Send in the Murlocs is essentially a race to get as many Murlocs on the board as possible and then smash your opponent in the face.